Written By Loveleen Arun

 Inside the factory, the serious business of tea processing is underway.
 But Bernard makes machinery fascinating through pure theatrical talent.
 He mimics the movement of the withering troughs, his arms waving like leaves drying in circulated air.
 At the rolling machines, he does a little shimmy that has us in stitches.

-The Chinese aren’t spared.
+The Chinese are next.
 “They drink green tea — unoxidized!
 It’s not even finished yet!
 It’s like eating cake batter instead of waiting for the cake!”

 “Look around you,” Bernard says in a rare serious moment, sweeping his arm toward the window where endless rows of tea bushes cascade down hillsides.
 “This is our heritage now.
 The British planted it, but we perfected it.”

-The Dunkeld estate is part of Dilmah Tea’s properties.
+The Dunkeld Estate is part of Dilmah Tea’s properties.
 Dilmah holds a special place in Sri Lankan hearts as the first producer-owned brand, founded by Merrill J Fernando, who broke the colonial model by keeping profits in Sri Lanka rather than shipping raw tea to be branded overseas.
 “Dilmah is Sri Lankan pride in a cup,” Bernard explains.
-“When Mr Fernando said ‘Do try it’ in those TV commercials, he was really saying ‘Try OUR tea, made OUR way.’

 We move through the factory, learning about withering (removing moisture), rolling (breaking cell walls to release enzymes), oxidation (where black tea develops its character), and firing (halting oxidation).
 Bernard demonstrates each process with sound effects and body movements that keep us entertained.